konveyor/enhancements/enhancements/multiple-provider/README.md

 - Must provide credentials to through provider settings.
 Example: maven settings.
 - Must support TCP port assignment which is injected to the provider settings.
 - Must support provider specific settings.
+- Must support Linux and Windows containers.

 ### Security, Risks, and Mitigations

 ## Design Details (core)

 Support optional addon _Extensions_.
 Each extension is a (sidecar) container and most likely a _service_.
 For example: an RDBMS or LSP provider.
-All containers within a task pod are injected with the same items as the _main_ addon contianer:
+All containers within a task pod are injected with the same items as the _main_ addon container:
 - Shared (EmptyDir) volume.
 - Security token.
 - Task (id).

 Both addon and extension selection may be either:
-- explicit - (specified on the task)
+- explicit (specified on the task)
 - determined by matched criteria.

 #### Selection ####